Go to Reviews.org AU Edition

 Cheapest Spectrum TV and internet packages

-Here’s a look at some of the cheapest Spectrum TV and internet bundle deals.
+Here’s a look at some of the cheapest Spectrum TV and Internet bundle deals.

-Getting high-speed internet and cable with over 125 channels for less than $100 a month is a score.
-At least we think it is.
-You can learn more about this deal and others in our full review of Spectrum bundles.
+Getting high-speed internet and cable with over 150–160 channels for a tad over $100 a month is a score.

-How to pick the right Spectrum internet plan for you
+How to pick the right Spectrum Internet plan for you

 1. Consider how much speed you need